AsheraCordova/Core/README.md

 onPageStarted		| Handler which is called when the webview has is about to load the page. onReceivedError		| Handler which is called when the webview has failed to load the page. swtExpectedResponseText	| SWT webview requires a response text to be configured so that when the webview fails to load, it can compare the text and call the appropriate handler.

+### ListView
+Name                	| Description
+-------------       	| -------------
+filter				  | Method to filter the data presented in recycler view. filterDelay 	 	  | Delay before which filter will not be triggered.
+Default is 100ms. filterId 	 	 	  | The id of the filter.
+Custom filters can be created by using FilterFatory.register(LowerCasePrefixFilter.class.getName(), new LowerCasePrefixFilter()); filterItemPath 	 	  |	Mandatory for filter to work.
+The path on the model object on which filter will be applied to the items.